 There are also several ring-type splints that are available for order but should be custom measured by a certified hand therapist.
 These splints are often used for the prevention of hyperextension deformity, but still, allow the finger to bend for function.

 Being Diagnosed with Arthritis is Not an End

 Due to the fact that arthritis is so common, we can sometimes develop complacency.
 Some people may take it as the price of getting older and that there is nothing that can really be done about it.
 Maybe it is one of those things in life that happen and that we have no control over.

 Or, we can choose to take control and do something about arthritis.
-Arthritis, in of itself, is not a sign that your function will soon decrease.
+Arthritis, in itself, is not a sign that your function will soon decrease.
 The choices that we make to either seek assistance or not will greatly affect how long we are able to stay active and do the things in life that we want to continue to be able to do.

 Hand therapists have unique training in managing the conditions of the shoulder, elbow, and hand.
 We understand the delicate nature of the small joints of the hand and fingers.
-Visit our website to learn more about the ProActive hand therapy team, and to set up a hand therapy appointment today.
+Visit our website to learn more about ProActive hand therapy, and to set up a hand therapy appointment today.
 We look forward to guiding you on a path that includes pain reduction, deformity prevention, and preventing a decline in your function.
 Choose to be ProActive!

 Schedule a free assessment at any of the following hand clinics: